nolanlawson/dotjs-2016/readme.md

 ???

-This is a talk about Service Worker and how they "appify" the web.
+This is a talk about Service Workers and how they "appify" the web.

+I had an alternative title for this talk, which was "the appy-ness of the web."
+But for a French audience, "appy-ness" might be too hard to distinguish from "happiness."
+So let's just stick to "appification," which is less ambiguous.

 ---

 # Service Workers

+???

+Now, if you're a web developer, you've probably heard a lot about Service Workers.
+How they're going to "revolutionize" the web platform.
+How they change everything.

 --